Gary Rice (SPC 1955-62)

 In December 1988, Gary became managing director of Nine Network Australia, followed by managing director and CEO of Network Ten, Australian Radio Network (formerly Wesgo Limited) and then managing director and CEO of the Seven Network.

-Gary then went on and ventured into management rights, successfully acquiring Landmark Resort, Oceans Mooloolaba, Oceans Hervey Bay (formally Peppers), Breeze Mooloolaba and most recently, The Rise Noosa.
+Gary then went on and ventured into management rights, successfully acquiring and managing various luxury properties on the Sunshine Coast.

 If he wasn’t working, his passions lay within sport, including the AFL Geelong Cats, and music.

-We extend our deepest condolences to Gary’s family and his extended family, including sister Dianne Phillips and nephew Scott Phillips (SPC 1985-90).
+We extend our deepest condolences to Gary’s family, including his daughter Olivia and son Christopher, and his extended family, including sister Dianne Phillips, nephew Scott Phillips (SPC 1985-90) and grand nephews Lachlan (SPC 2012-17) and Mitchell Phillips (SPC 2014-19), who are fifth generation SPC students.

 Gary was a member of the SPC Band.